MerelJac/pdfSearch/README.md

 1. **Accessing the Application**: To access the Picture Search Application, contact via [email](mailto:merel.burleigh@gmail.com).

-2. **Password Protection**: The application is password-protected to ensure confidentiality and data security.
-Developers need to provide the appropriate credentials to log in and access the features.

-3. **Saving Picture Links and Keywords**: Once logged in, developers can input links to pictures and images and associate them with relevant keywords.
+2. **Saving Picture Links and Keywords**: Once logged in, developers can input links to pictures and images and associate them with relevant keywords.
 Additionally, developers can add notes for further context.

-4. **Uploading to Cloudinary**: After saving the picture link and associated data, developers can use the Cloudinary uploader widget to upload the image to their Cloudinary account securely.
+3. **Uploading to Cloudinary**: After saving the picture link and associated data, developers can use the Cloudinary uploader widget to upload the image to their Cloudinary account securely.

 ## Installation